KOMAL9/HeritageSites/README.md

-This is a MERN stack web application that showcases World Heritage Sites from India and around the world.
+*This is a MERN stack web application that showcases World Heritage Sites from India and around the world*

 The site features:
-A Landing Page displaying various heritage sites with tags and a search box.

-Clicking on a heritage site leads to a detailed page with site-specific information.

-A "Heritage & Updates" button provides recent updates and historical details about the site.

-Users can explore general information about heritage sites at the bottom of the landing page.
+a)A Landing Page displaying various heritage sites with tags and a search box. b)Clicking on a heritage site leads to a detailed page with site-specific information. c)A "Heritage & Updates" button provides recent updates and historical details about the site. d)Users can explore general information about heritage sites at the bottom of the landing page.

-Technologies Used
+Technologies Used:

 Frontend: React.js ,javascript,HTML5,CSS3
 Backend: Node.js with Express.js